Magic: The Gathering Conspiracy: Sequel

 On February 26, 2016, Wizards of the Coast announced a sequel to Conspiracy titled Conspiracy: Take the Crown.
 This set was previously announced as Conspiracy: The Reign of Brago and Conspiracy: The Empty Throne to create buildup.
 It was released in August 2016.

 Gameplay

-Unlike normal drafts, where players pass around boosters pulling out the card that they want each time, Conspiracy has drafts of six to eight players who split up into two groups for a free-for-all.
+Unlike normal drafts, during which players pass around booster packs and pull out one card that they want through each rotation, Conspiracy has drafts of six to eight players who split up into two groups for a free-for-all.
 Card mechanics deal primarily with the adjusted draft format, such as Cogwork Librarian's effect, which allows a player to exchange it for a different drafted card.
 A new card type, Conspiracy, was introduced; these special cards are set aside at the start of the game and provide bonus effects at no mana cost, sometimes after remaining hidden.
 A new Planeswalker, Dack Fayden, was introduced, marking the character's debut on a card after first appearing in a 2011 comic book.